nrfconnect/sdk-nrf/samples/nrf9160/lte_ble_gateway/README.rst

 ###########################

 The LTE Sensor Gateway sample demonstrates how to transmit sensor data from an nRF9160 DK to the `nRF Cloud`_.
-Unlike the :ref:`nrf_cloud` sample, the sensor data is collected via Bluetooth LE.
+Unlike the :ref:`asset_tracker` sample, the sensor data is collected via Bluetooth LE.
 Therefore, this sample acts as a gateway between Bluetooth LE and the LTE connection to the nRF Cloud.

 Overview